SOLDSold On: 2/22/2017 for $166,000This Property is No Longer Available

 Twenty minutes from downtown Cincinnati, Reading has easy access to both I-75, I-71, and the Ronald Reagan Cross County Highway, making it one of the more accessible neighborhoods in the Greater Cincinnati beltway.
 Queen City Metro buses serve the community along busy Reading Road.
 It’s about a 30-minute drive to the Greater Cincinnati International Airport.

 Jewish Hospital Kenwood is the closest hospital to Reading with a 5-minute drive time.
 This hospital is located on Kenwood Road in Sycamore Township and features a state-of-the-art patient tower as well as a 24-hour emergency department.
 It also offers the region’s only adult Blood and Marrow Transplant Center.
-Bethesda North Hospital – a Level One Trauma Center – is a 15-minute drive away, with well-used emergency room facilities.
+Bethesda North Hospital – a Level III Trauma Center – is a 15-minute drive away, with well-used emergency room facilities.

 Other Cincinnati area hospitals, such as The Christ Hospital, Good Samaritan Hospital, University Hospital and the Children’s Hospital Medical Center are located within a 25-minute drive.

 Two separate corridors form the shopping district in Reading: the Reading Road corridor and the Benson Street Historic District.
 If you’re shopping for anything bridal related from music to cakes to tiaras, Reading, along Benson Street, is the Bridal Capital of the region.
 There are 10+ gown shops and 34+ wedding professionals to help make that day really special.
 The neighborhood also has many local shops and restaurants for every day needs.